jkozlova/Masks-for-MMU-Iris-dataset/README.md

 # Publications

-This repository was used when preparing the following article:
+This repository was used when preparing the following articles:
 * Title: "Identifying a person by iris images using a neural network approach for the segmentation and feature extraction"
 * Authors: Yu.Kh.
 Ganeeva, E.V.
 Myasnikov
 * Journal: Computer Optics

+* Title: "Development of a Method for Iris-Based Person Recognition Using Convolutional Neural Networks"
+* Authors: Yu.Kh.
+Ganeeva, E.V.
+Myasnikov
+* Journal:  Lecture Notes in Computer Science

 # Acknowledgments